yogeshv28/CoffeeHut_Backend/payment_options.md

 # Payment Options

+## discount for the new Coffehut_Wallet payment option and the new “loyal” user profile included in the backend.

 #### ✨We have a great loyal points to our loyal users so with that loyal points they can enjoy great discounts using Coffehut_Wallet✨

 ---